blackboxworkshop/blackboxworkshop.github.io/submissions/index.md

 Authors will be notified of acceptance and presentation type (poster, spotlight, talk) by November 2 2015.
 Final versions of submitted abstracts are due 2 December 2015 and will be distributed on the workshop website.

+We gratefully acknowledge the support of NVIDIA Corporation for sponsoring the best poster award.